 Keep in mind that your Jade plant will still need leaves for photosynthesis.
 You should leave at least 70% – 75% of the leaves/foliage in place for the health of your plant.
 To avoid over pruning, plan to prune in stages over a number of weeks.

 Use your forefinger and thumbnail to pinch back young stems.
 This will encourage branching of the main stem and promote new leaf growth.

 Cut The Leaf Axis

-You can also cut a leaf axis along a long stem.
-This will often encourage 2 new branches to develop.
+You can also cut branches at a leaf axis (where a leaf arises from the stem) and this will often encourage 2 new branches to develop.
 Do this often enough and you can really create a bushier, happier looking Jade plant.